Sándor Battaglini-Fischer Sándor Battaglini-Fischer

 Sándor Battaglini-Fischer

-PhD Candidate in Neuromorphic Computing
+PhD Candidate in Physics

 Funded by the Marie Skłodowska-Curie Actions POSTDIGITAL+ Network